exercism/common-lisp/exercises/concept/logans-numeric-partition/.docs/instructions.md

 Logan the Lisp alien likes numbers and also like organizing.

-They ask you to help them write a function that will take a list of numbers and produce a pair of two lists - the first is all the odd numbers, the second are all the event numbers.
+They ask you to help them write a function that will take a list of numbers and produce a pair of two lists - the first is all the odd numbers, the second are all the even numbers.

 ## 1. Categorizing a number